ucan-wg/spec/README.md

 ## 5.4 Rights Amplification

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
 This means that validating particular capabilities MAY require more than one direct proof.
-The relevant proofs MAY be of a different resource and action from the amplified capability.
+The relevant proofs MAY be of a different resource and ability from the amplified capability.
 The delegated capability MUST have this behavior in its semantics, even if the proofs do not.

 ## 5.6 Content Identifiers